 This portion of the service has as its focus the celebration of the Eucharist or Holy Communion.
 It includes the collection and presentation of your gifts and offerings, setting the table for the Eucharistic meal, and the Eucharistic prayers.
 After the elements (bread and wine) are blessed, we share a meal together as the Body of Christ.

 At the Eucharist, the Celebrant prays an extended prayer on behalf of God’s people.
 It starts with a dialogue between the priest and people called the Sursum Corda (Latin meaning “Lift up your hearts”).
 The Celebrant then praises God for God’s action in our lives.
-This section concludes with the Sanctus “Holy, holy, holy”, a response normally sung by all the people.
+This section concludes with the Sanctus “Holy, holy, holy,” a response usually sung by all the people.
 The prayer continues with a retelling of the story of the Last Supper and the Celebrant asking the Holy Spirit to come into the bread and wine and into us.
 The people stand at the beginning of the Eucharistic Prayer.
 After the Sanctus (Latin for “Holy”) the people of Christ Church kneel or continue standing.
-Either one is totally fine.
+Either one is fine.

-At the end of the Eucharistic Prayer everyone prays the Lord’s Prayer.
+At the end of the Eucharistic Prayer, everyone prays the Lord’s Prayer.
 Following the prayer, the presider breaks a large round disc of bread called The Host into two pieces, symbolizing Christ’s sacrifice on the cross for us.
-After this symbolic breaking, some more practical preparations are made which might include pouring additional chalices of wine, breaking the bread into pieces for distribution, etc. Words, called the Fraction Anthem, are either spoken or sung at this point that reflect the actions taking place.
-Once the bread and wine are ready the presider invites people to the meal by saying, “The Gifts of God, for the People of God.”
+After this symbolic breaking, some more practical preparations are made which might include pouring additional chalices of wine, breaking the bread into pieces for distribution, etc. Words, called the Fraction Anthem, are either spoken or sung at this point that reflects the actions taking place.
+Once the bread and wine are ready, the presider invites people to the meal by saying, “The Gifts of God, for the People of God.”

 People generally come forward and stand or kneel at the altar rail to receive communion.
 Youth acolytes will tell you when it is time for your row to go up to the altar.
 If you are confused about how to receive communion, this is a good time to watch what others are doing and follow their example.
-If you don’t want to receive communion, that is totally fine.
+If you don’t want to receive communion, that is fine.
 You can remain in your seat, or you can also come forward and cross your arms over your chest.
 The priest will offer you a blessing instead of communion.
 (If you are gluten intolerant, one arm across your chest will tell the priest that you need a gluten-free wafer.)

 If you do want to receive, hold out your hands out palms crossed and the priest will put a piece of bread in your hand.
 Then another liturgical minister will come with the cup of wine (and it is wine!).
 There are a few choices here.
 You can eat the bread when it is put in your hand and then take a sip of wine from the cup.
 It is helpful for you to touch the cup and help guide it to your mouth.
-If you don’t want to drink from the cup you can also leave the bread in your hand and dip the bread in the wine and then place it in your mouth.
-It is also totally fine to receive only the bread or only the wine; either is considered a full receiving of communion.
+If you don’t want to drink from the cup, you can also leave the bread in your hand and dip the bread in the wine and then place it in your mouth.
+It is also fine to receive only the bread or only the wine; either is considered a full receiving of communion.
 Once you have received, simply return to your seat.
 Often music is sung during or near the end of communion.

 When everyone has received communion and have returned to their seats, the Eucharist ends with a Post-Communion Prayer said by all present.
 The priest then gives the Blessing which asks God to bless each of us as we go out into the world; our mission field.
 Another hymn is sung by everyone as the acolytes, choir, and priests process back down the aisle and out of the church.
 At the end of the hymn, the people are dismissed by a priest or deacon.